Warner Anderson: Film

 He had supporting parts in several films through the years.
 They included The Caine Mutiny, Blackboard Jungle, and Destination Tokyo.
 Operation Burma with Errol Flynn.

 Stage

 Anderson's work on stage included Broadway appearances in Maytime (1917–1918), Happiness (1917–1918), Medea (1920), Within Four Walls (1923), Broken Journey (1942), and Remains to Be Seen (1951–1952).

 Radio

 In the 1940s, Anderson was the announcer for The Bell Telephone Hour.

 Television

 Anderson starred as Lt.
-Ben Guthrie in the TV series The Lineup, which ran from 1954–60.
+Ben Guthrie in the TV series The Lineup, which ran from 1954 to 1960.
 In syndication, reruns of The Lineup were broadcast under the title San Francisco Beat.
 His The Lineup costar was Tom Tully.
 Anderson played the same role in the 1958 film The Lineup.

 He played newspaper publisher Matthew Swain on the TV series Peyton Place.
 He also served as the narrator at the beginning of each episode.
 He continued as narrator even after his character was written out of the series.